beta-robots/faramotics/README.txt

 KNOWN ISSUES
 1) Assimp version conflict:

+  IMPORTANT UPDATE: ROS-Indigo Version has updated its dependency to assimp3.0!
+Great!!
+Forget this point 1) if you are user of ROS-Indigo.

-  Some users (specially those using ROS) have already installed the assimp library in some 2.x version, which causes conflicts when compiling FaRaMoTics.
+  Some users (specially those using ROS-Hydro) have already installed the assimp library in some 2.x version, which causes conflicts when compiling FaRaMoTics.
 This old version is usually installed at /usr/lib and headers at /usr/include.
   Instead, when downloading and installing manually assimp3 lib version (assimp.sourceforge.net), installation of library is by default at /usr/local/lib and headers at /usr/local/include.

   Current Solution: